When lightning strikes

 This is a story about how life doesn't always develop as you expect, and how events beyond your control can severely affect your life - and your fishing.

 This one begins on the rocky island of Bornholm.

 We scooted around as always and fished all available locations on the island, and I was one of those among us who particularly enjoyed the rough shores of Bornholm, the rocky bottom and challenging wading.

 I've never had any problems with walking or wading, and in my group of friends I have been known to take quite a few chances while fishing.
-A trip around the "Rolling Rock Point" or a wading in the boulders of Vang or the rocks of Rø, notoriously difficult places to wade, was not something that made my fishing worse.
+A trip around the "Rolling Rock Point" with its slippery football size rocks, wading in the large boulders of Vang or the rocks of Rø, all notoriously difficult places to wade, was not something that made my fishing worse.

 And wading staff?
 Nonsense!

 No wading jacket and rolled up sleeves, that was more my style.

 This is a translation of an article first published in FlueFisker (FlyFisher), the magazine published by the FFFD - Federation of Fly Fishers in Denmark.It was therefore with some surprise that I fell a few times while wading, and it not even on the most challenging locations.
 I wasn't old or weak, but in my mid-forties and in my "best age," and very unaccustomed to feeling insecure or just using a wading staff, even on the rocky island.
 It was very strange to fall in twice on the same trip, and have to sacrifice camera and cellphone to the gods of the sea.

 During a trip to Djursland here in Denmark the year after I noticed it particularly.
 I was on Helgenæs, and as always I walked many miles and ended on a spectacular reef with the most phenomenal bottom conditions and a great view towards the port of Denmark's second largest city Aarhus.

 On the way back I noticed an odd buzzing sensation in the shins.